Vimeo Premium, Business, PRO, and Plus membership gives you complete control over every aspect of the embedded video player.

 - Tiny Mode is activated if the player is smaller than 300px wide or 169px tall.
 In Tiny Mode, the portrait, title, control bar, Vimeo logo, Like / Watch Later / Share buttons, and end screens are hidden.

-- If using a Custom Logo (PRO and Business only): If you’re using a custom logo in the player, the criteria for Mini Mode and Tiny Mode are a bit different.
+- If using a Custom Logo (PRO and above only): If you’re using a custom logo in the player, the criteria for Mini Mode and Tiny Mode are a bit different.
 Mini mode is activated when the player is smaller than 450px wide.
 Tiny mode is activated if the player is smaller than 338px or 190px tall.

 ✦ Third-party players